PSBP-Library/psbp-library.github.io/index.md

 are function utilities.

-`asynchronous` can, by default, be defined, albeit in a somewhat sub-optimal way, in terms of `par`.
+`asynchronous` can, by default, be defined, albeit in a somewhat sub-optimal way, in terms of `parallel`.

 The public member `|&&|` is an extension that can be used as infix operator.